AllenDowney/Portfolio/narrative18.md

 ### Software Systems

-In Spring 2017 I co-taught Software Systems with Ben Hill.
-During the first half of the semester, we used an EduScrum format, which I had tested during the previous offering of the class.
+In Spring 2017 I co-taught [Software Systems](https://sites.google.com/site/softsys17/) with Ben Hill.
+During the first half of the
+semester, we used an EduScrum format, which I had tested during the previous offering of the class.
 Contrary to my expectations, EduScrum did not work well for us, and we abandoned it in the second half.

-I am teaching the class again now (Spring 2018).
+I am teaching [Software Systems](https://sites.google.com/site/softsys18/) again now (Spring 2018).
 Continuing the changes Ben and I made last time around, the class is going very well.

 I am continuing work on the two textbooks for the class, *Think OS* and *The Little Book of Semaphores*.